ddbnl/Graylog-PAN-Content-Pack/README.md

 # Graylog-PAN-Content-Pack

 Graylog content pack for Palo Alto firewalls.
-The dashboards are based on an previous content-pack for Palo Alto that went out of date.
+The dashboards are based on a previous content-pack for Palo Alto that went out of date.
 The extractors have been generated dynamically using Palo Alto documentation as reference (using a script located here: https://gitlab.com/fastwalker/Graylog-Extractor-Template-Generator).